NBA conference finals

 The NBA conference finals are the Eastern and Western Conference championship series of the National Basketball Association (NBA), a professional basketball league in North America.
 The NBA was founded in 1946 as the Basketball Association of America (BAA).
 The NBA adopted its current name at the start of the 1949–50 season when the BAA merged with the National Basketball League (NBL).
-The league currently consists of 30 teams, of which 29 are located in the United States and 1 in Canada.
+The league consists of 30 teams, of which 29 are located in the United States and 1 in Canada.
 Each team plays 82 games in the regular season.
 (Note: Exceptions include the 1998–99 season, which was shortened to 50 games due to a lockout, the 2011–12 season, shortened to 66 games due to another lockout, the 2019–20 season, shortened to between 63 and 75 games due to the season's suspension due to the COVID-19 pandemic, and the 2020–21 season, shortened to 72 games, also due to the COVID-19 pandemic.)
 After the regular season, eight teams from each of the league's two conferences qualify for the playoffs.
 At the end of the playoffs, the top two teams play each other in the conference finals, to determine the conference champions from each side, who then proceed to play in the NBA Finals.
 Trophies were given to each conference winner starting in 2001.
 In 2022, the league started naming a conference finals most valuable player (MVP) for each conference.